 How do I get a third dose?

 GPs and hospital specialists have been asked to check their lists to identify people who are eligible for a third dose.
-If you are eligible, you should get a letter as soon as possible telling you how to get your vaccination.
+If you are eligible, you should get a letter or text as soon as possible telling you how to get your vaccination.
 The letter might come from your hospital specialist or from your GP.
+GP practices and NHS Trusts in England have been asked to contact all eligible people by 11 October.

-If you think you are eligible for a third dose and you don’t receive a letter in the next few weeks, contact your GP for advice.
+If you think you are eligible for a third dose and you don’t receive a letter by 11 October, contact your GP or specialist for advice.

 When can I have a third dose?